Salonce/github-api-user-repositories/readme.md

-# GitHub Repositories Branch Viewer API 🔍🐙
+# GitHub Repositories API 🔍

 A Spring Boot application that exposes a REST endpoint to fetch data about user repositories.